shigebeyond/jkmvc/doc/db/db.md

       password: root
 ```

-You can configure multiple database connections, as long as you use a different database name.
+You can configure multiple database, as long as you use a different database name.

 ## 2 Get `Db` object